-The Dynamic Laboratory Manual has proved to be a great success and we have now developed versions for other departments here in Bristol, such as Biochemistry and Physiology and Pharmacology.
+The DLM has proved to be a great success and we have now developed versions for other departments here in Bristol, such as Biochemistry and Physiology and Pharmacology.
 There is even a version for schools and colleges that is available as networked or personal teacher and student editions.
 You can find out more about the Dynamic Laboratory Manual by trying our demonstration version or by visiting the LabSkills website.

 Yes.
 Small-group teaching sessions form an important part of your tuition.
 You will encounter some challenging concepts as part of your degree programme, and the opportunity to work through these with members of academic staff can be invaluable.
 Initially, in your first year you will have a tutorial each week.
 These tutorials provide you with the opportunity to explore the material that you have encountered in lectures in greater depth.
-Each tutorial group will typically consist of 3 or 4 students, meaning that you will receive individual attention and support.
+Each tutorial group will typically consist of 4 or 5 students, meaning that you will receive individual attention and support.
 As you progress through your degree programme and become more confident and independent about your studies, instead of tutorials you will have workshops and problems classes.
 The sessions will typically involve more students than your first-year tutorials but be supported by several members of staff.
-Workshops and problems classes provide more flexibility than tutorials, allowing you to focus your attention and us our support where it is most needed.
+Workshops and problems classes provide more flexibility than tutorials, allowing you to focus your attention and use our support where it is most needed.

 You will be assessed through a combination of examination and continuous assessment.
 Lecture-based courses are usually assessed through examinations.
 The majority of these are held in the summer, at the end of the academic year, although progress exams for first-year students and exams for one or two other units are held in January or at Easter.
 Laboratory and project work are, however, assessed continuously.